Fieldwork-diary – Láhpoluoppal (June/July 2017)

 The recordings are the most important work that I’m doing during this fieldwork, but I’m also filming and taking pictures.

 I went fishing this evening.
-I have no fish to brag about, but it was a beautiful scenery.
+I have no fish to brag about, but it was a great scenery.
 I’m now back at the camp.
 I’ve lit a fire because it’s getting colder, and I’m enjoying my outdoorsy lifestyle.

 Let me start this post by showing a picture of myself: